 The department provides the following opportunities for foreign language study abroad as well as local experience in Spanish:

-The Harding University in Florence program (HUF) in cooperation with International Programs offers a semester of Italian in Florence, Italy.
-International Programs (HUA, HUE, HUF, HUG, etc.)
+The Harding University in Latin America program (HULA) in cooperation with International Programs offers a semester of Spanish in Chile, South America.

 The French Work/Study Tour is a summer program combining seven weeks of evangelistic campaigns with French language and culture study in the French-speaking countries of Europe.
 (This program is not offered every summer; consult the department.)

-The Latin American Work/Study Tour is a summer program combining six to eight weeks of evangelistic campaigns with language and culture study in Venezuela or another Latin American country.
-Venezuela Summer Campaigns
+The Latin American Work/Study Tour is a summer program combining four to five weeks of evangelistic campaigns with language and culture study in Venezuela or another Latin American country.
+Latin American Summer Campaigns

-Local Opportunities in Spanish: Harding students studying Spanish can take advantage of contacts with a significant Hispanic population at the University and in the local community.
-Contact with native speakers is especially valuable for those preparing themselves for mission work in Spanish-speaking countries: students may attend a Spanish-language Church of Christ, attend Wednesday evening Spanish-language devotionals on campus, and engage in several English as a Second Language mission outreaches to local Hispanic workers, one in Searcy and others within a 50-mile radius.
+Harding students studying Spanish can take advantage of contacts with a significant Hispanic population at the University and in the local community.
+Contact with native speakers is especially valuable for those preparing themselves for mission work in Spanish-speaking countries: students may attend a Spanish-language Church of Christ, attend Wednesday evening Spanish-language devotionals on campus, converse with native speakers at programmed dining hours, and engage in several English as a Second Language mission outreaches to local Hispanic workers, one in Searcy and others within a 50-mile radius.
+There is an "immersion" Spanish-speaking unit in the residence halls where upper level students may become immersed in the target language, and medical students may be involved as translators and receptionists in local health clinics.
 In addition, Harding has some 60 Walton scholars from Mexico and Central America, as well as Hispanic students here on athletic scholarships, providing students with many opportunities for contact with native speakers of Spanish.

-Students certifying to teach French or Spanish must complete 24 hours of the language (whereas a minor requires 18 hours), including the following:
+Students certifying to teach French or Spanish can either seek a full major with licensure (FREC or SPAN; 32 hours required) or add the language as a second teaching field.
+To add a second teaching field, 27 hours of the language must be completed (whereas a minor requires 18 hours), including the following: